aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-For example, we want to include CSS styles into the export to change the text color to red.
+For example, we want to add CSS styles to the export result to change the text color to red.
 Let's add the CSS template:

 ``` css
 .text {